 \section{Conclusions and Discussions}

-In this work, we introduce volumetric ergodic control (VEC), an extension of ergodic control based on a volumetric state representation instead of a conventional point-based representation.
-By introducing the definition of volumetric Fourier basis functions into the problem formulation, VEC replaces the standard ergodic control formulation, preserves the asymptotic coverage guarantee of ergodic control, and is solvable using using standard control optimization methods such as iLQR.
-We further introduce a sample-based volumetric representation, which enables arbitrary robot and sensor geometries to be represented as samples of volumetric states.
+In this work, we introduce volumetric ergodic control (VEC), an extension of ergodic control based on a volumetric state representation.
+By introducing the volumetric Fourier basis functions, VEC replaces the standard ergodic control formulation, preserves the asymptotic coverage guarantee of ergodic control, and is solvable using standard control optimization methods such as iLQR.
+We further show that VEC is compatible with sample-based volumetric representations, which enables arbitrary robot and sensor geometries to be represented as samples of volumetric states.
 Comprehensive benchmark evaluations show that VEC consistently outperforms the standard ergodic control baselines across multiple robot types and their associated geometries or sensor models, achieving a $100\%$ task success rate across all benchmarks while introducing minimal computational overhead for real-time closed-loop control.
 Hardware demonstrations on a Franka robot further showcase the efficacy of VEC in real-world conditions.
 Looking forward, we will extend VEC to more complex manipulation tasks---such as insertion, grasping, and active tactile perception---where reasoning over volumetric representations is necessary.